aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - the bucket must be `S3-KMS` encrypted using the `ASEA-Source-Bucket-Key` created above
 6. Place your customized config file(s), named `config.json` (or `config.yaml`), in your new bucket
 7. If required, place the firewall configuration and license files in the folder and path defined in the config file
+   - For AWS Network Firewall: `nfw/nfw-example‎-policy.json`
    - For Fortinet: `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`
      - We have made several samples available [here](../../reference-artifacts/Third-Party): `./reference-artifacts/Third-Party/`
      - Both samples comprise an active / active firewall pair.
 Until recently we only brought up one tunnel per firewall, you now also have an example which brings up both tunnels per firewall
      - If you updated your perimeter VPC subnet names, you must also make these changes in your firewall-example.txt file
      - If you don't have any license files, update the config file with an empty array (`"license": []`).
 Do NOT use the following: `[""]`.
-   - For AWS Network Firewall: `firewall/nfw-example‎-policy.json`
+   - The basic Checkpoint configuration is stored directly in config.json
 8. Place any defined certificate files in the folder and path defined in the config file
    - i.e. `certs/example1-cert.key`, `certs/example1-cert.crt`
    - Sample available [here](../../reference-artifacts/Certs-Sample/): `./reference-artifacts/Certs-Sample/*`